Aphids on Miniature Roses

 - 1

-Spray the plant with a strong, direct stream of lukewarm water to physically dislodge a large portion of the aphid colony.
+Spray the plant with a strong, direct stream of lukewarm water over a sink or shower, angling the stream to hit the undersides of leaves and the crowded stem tips where aphids cluster most densely, to physically dislodge a large portion of the colony before any product is applied.

 - 2

-Follow with insecticidal soap applied directly to any remaining aphids, repeating every five to seven days for two to three applications.
+Follow with insecticidal soap sprayed directly onto any remaining aphids, making sure to coat bud clusters and the soft growth just behind the tip, and repeat this application every five to seven days for two to three rounds to catch nymphs that hatch after the first pass.

 - 3